Stewart Kerr: Playing career

 Kerr started his career at Celtic and eventually progressed to the first team when the club's longtime goalkeeper Pat Bonner announced his retirement from playing after the 1995 Scottish Cup final.

 Kerr became understudy to new first choice goalkeeper Gordon Marshall but appearances were limited until the 1996–97 season when a series of poor performances resulted in Marshall being dropped in favour of his deputy.

-Kerr continued as first choice goalkeeper until the end of the season and performed consistently well, but a blunder in the 1-0 defeat against Falkirk in the Scottish Cup semi-final ended Celtic's trophy ambitions for the season and manager Tommy Burns was sacked in the immediate aftermath.
+Kerr continued as first choice goalkeeper until the end of the season and performed consistently well, but a blunder in the 1–0 defeat against Falkirk in the Scottish Cup semi-final ended Celtic's trophy ambitions for the season and manager Tommy Burns was sacked in the immediate aftermath.

-New Celtic manager Wim Jansen made it clear that Kerr was not part of his plans as he brought Jonathan Gould and Dmitri Kharine to the club in order to compete for goalkeeping duties.
-Kerr was now Celtic's 4th choice goalkeeper behind Marshall and the new signings.
+New Celtic manager Wim Jansen made it clear that Kerr was not part of his plans as he brought Jonathan Gould to the club in order to compete for goalkeeping duties.
+Kerr was now Celtic's 3rd choice goalkeeper behind Marshall and the new signing.

-He only made a handful of further appearances before moving to Wigan on a free transfer in 2001.
+Despite enjoying something of a cult hero status among the Celtic Faithful, Kerr only made a handful of further appearances before moving to Wigan on a free transfer in 2001.

 Kerr's short time at Wigan was plagued by back injuries and he eventually announced his retirement at the end of the season, aged just 27.